-- 3. Insert the oil dipstick completely and remove it again.
-Be sure to completely insert the dipstick into the dipstick guide, otherwise the oil level measurement will be incorrect. - 4.
+- 3. Insert the oil dipstick completely and remove it again. - 4.
 Check that the oil level on the oil dipstick is between the upper and lower marks.
-Fill with oil if it is below the lower marks, or drain to the specified level if it is above the upper mark.
+Consult your dealer if the oil level is not at the proper level or if it appears milky or dirty.